vannguyengd/gooddata-ui/docs/pivot_table_component.md

 ### Manual resizing

-> **Manual resizing in the Pivot Table is in the beta stage.**
+> **The manual resizing feature is in the beta stage.**

-To provide width of the columns, add to the `columnSizing` prop `columnWidths` prop.
+To set the width of the columns, add the `columnWidths` prop to the `columnSizing` prop.

 **Important!** Column width definitions must be applied to any column attribute that is used in the table.
-For example, in the column width definition bellow, you apply width to both the Franchise Fees (measure) and the Date (column attribute).
+For example, in the following column width definition, you apply the width to both the Franchise Fees (measure) and the Date (column attribute).
 ```jsx
 columnSizing: {
    columnWidths: [